TC-chianchouchen/Pesonal_Website/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am an astrophysicist currently based in Taipei, at the Institute of Astronomy and Astrophysics, Academia Sinica (ASIAA).
-Before joining ASIAA I was a research fellow at the European Southern Observatory (ESO) in München, Germany.
-I also spent a few years in Durham, UK, working on projects related to the ERC-funded DustyGal program led by Ian Smail.
-I completed my PhD in Hawaii with Len Cowie and Amy Barger.
+I am an astrophysicist currently based in Taipei, at the [Institute of Astronomy and Astrophysics](https://www.asiaa.sinica.edu.tw/index.php), [Academia Sinica](https://www.sinica.edu.tw/en) (ASIAA).
+Before joining ASIAA I was a research fellow at the [European Southern Observatory]https://www.eso.org/public/ (ESO) in München, Germany.
+I also spent a few years in Durham, UK, working on projects related to the ERC-funded [DustyGal](http://www.astro.dur.ac.uk/DustyGal/) program.
 My main research interests are focused on discovering high-redshift dusty galaxies, or submillimeter galaxies (SMGs), through submillimeter surveys, and using multi-wavelength data to understand their role under the framework of galaxy formation and evolution.

 I pioneer the SCUBA-2 extragalactic surveys during my PhD and have been heavily involved in various legacy surveys ever since.
-In total these projects have been awarded over 2000 hrs under the best weather conditions, including ~300 hrs on those with myself as PI.
-Starting 2020 I am leading a SCUBA-2 large program - A Well-deep EAO Survey Observing Most of the EBL (AWESOME).
-I also dedicate my time on follow-up observations using SMA, ALMA, VLT, NOEMA, and HST.
+Starting 2020 I am leading a SCUBA-2 large program - [A Well-deep EAO Survey Observing Most of the EBL](https://www.eaobservatory.org/jcmt/science/large-programs/awesome/) (AWESOME).

-#{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+# {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.